marmalade-does/pipex/from_github/README.md

 * then get a pipex tester online and profit

 Next
-* need to do the tests again - do tests with both relative and absolute paths and command name.
-* try run the tests on your debian VM ? maybe that is the reason that the env variables aren't correct?

 Things to ask people as 42 before handing in:
 * the buffer size in the pipex_rd_nxt_lne()